bsovic23/klc-heat-map/README.md

 ## Future Developments

 * Add a back end server to allow for direct update of data
-* Add city/zip code "heat map" to the homepage application
-* Add navbar with version tab history, in depth city analysis
+* Add navbar with version tab history, additional in depth city analysis
-* Add functionality to look by region
+* Add functionality to toggle map to view by region

 ## Screenshots